 When $\ell$ is invertible in $R$, this pairing can be defined in terms of the monodromy action of the inertia group on the $\ell$-adic Tate module of $A$.

 Grothendieck gives a second construction, valid for all $\ell$, that we summarize below.
 The Tate module $U$ has a $3$-step filtration, $U_0 \subset U_1 \subset U_2 = U$, where $U_0$ is the Tate module of the toric part of the special fiber, and $U_1$ is the Tate module of the special fiber, also the part fixed by the action of monodromy.
-The quotient $U_1/U_0$ is the abelian part of the Tate module and $U_2/U_1$ is the moving part.
+The quotient $U_1/U_0$ is the Tate module of the abelian part and $U_2/U_1$ is the moving part.
 The filtration may be variegated into two extensions,

 both of which extend over all of $R$.
 The monodromy pairing arises as the obstruction to extending $U$ over $R$ as a \emph{variegated extension} (see Section~\ref{sec:variegated}).